 For example, Makita provides storage for the blade changing wrench, and the changing process is very simple and easy.
 We recommend Makita saws because their stock blades don’t suck and they are the best you can buy.

-For example, Makita LS1019L 10″ Dual-Bevel Sliding Compound Miter Saw comes with 60T carbide-tipped blade.
-With this blade you can be sure that you will have perfect cuts.
+For example, Makita LS1019L 10″ Dual-Bevel Sliding Compound Miter Saw comes with a 60T carbide-tipped blade.
+With this blade, you can be sure that you will have perfect cuts.

 Also, if you want to know more about saws in general, check out our cordless saws review page.
 You will find some useful tips and tricks, and on the bottom of the page, there are links to our reviews of different kinds of saws.
 Enjoy!

-Check out our summarized steps on how to change blade on miter saw:
+Check out our summarized steps on how to change the blade on miter saw: